 Any student who is more than 15 minutes late is considered tardy and should refrain from disrupting any lectures or presentations that have already begun.
-Any student that is more than 15 minutes late is counted absent for that hour.
 It is important to inform instructor of anticipated absences or tardiness.

 Patterns of chronic tardiness will be brought to the attention of the Head of School, who will meet with the student to help create a solution to the problem.